FinEst-Twins/Urban-Open-Platform/Conventions/kafka-topic-naming.md

 Schema options:
 See schema naming convention above

-Use case adn Domain Tag:
+Use case and Domain Tag:
 See [Use Cases](#finest-twins-use-cases)

 ## OGC API Features Collection Naming Convention